Comedian Heidi Heaslet has a new series on E! and THE FUNNY DANCE SHOW is everything we need right now.

 There’s a total of 32 comics who grace our stage, 8 routines every episode and every dance is designed to make you laugh.
 Plus we give away 10k to charity every episode!
 It’s feel-good all around.
 Hit me on social media when you watch I loving hearing people’s favorite moments of the night.

 What has this process of producing a show been like for you personally?

 It’s been an incredible learning lesson.
-I have always wanted to do this.
-I have such a love for production, I spent years of my life in it.
-I started but below the line, at the very bottom as a Production Assistant.
+I have always wanted to do this, I have such a love for production.
+I spent years of my life in it, starting out below the line, at the very bottom as a Production Assistant.
 Being able to produce my own vision is a dream come true for me.
 I love working on set and seeing people who wouldn’t normally get along in real life have one common goal, shoot the damn show, finish the project.

 Having my first show on air I am just starting the journey of the example I wanted to be as an Executive Producer in this industry.
 It’s my goal to sell another and another, so maybe some young girl could look at me and go “Hey, I’m like her, I didn’t get dealt a great hand, but I’m going to make something of myself just like she did”.
 I feel like I’m just at the start of that journey with the Funny Dance Show.

 Tell me a bit about how you first got into comedy.
 I know you did your thing on Vine.